I constantly hear two comments from applicants related to MBA admissions. Both of them are myths that I want to bust

 - How much are you making currently?
 (That will determine your opportunity cost if you are considering a full-time program.)

 - What is the typical salary of MBA grads from your target program who found a job in your area of interest?
 (Overall school averages are much less worthwhile.)

 - Is there a non-financial benefit that you seek in addition to classic financial ROI?
 (Moving into a job you will enjoy, for example.)

-While it is true that average salaries at different schools tend to decline as you go down the rankings, for the overwhelming majority of MBAs, ROI is positive and MBA alumni satisfaction per GMAC surveys and Wall Street Journal research is overwhelmingly high despite two recessions in the last 15 years.
-And that data includes survey responses from non-Top 10 schools.
+It is true that average salaries at different schools post-MBA tend to decline as you go down the rankings.
+However, for the overwhelming majority of MBAs, ROI is positive and MBA alumni satisfaction per GMAC surveys and Wall Street Journal research is overwhelmingly high, despite two recessions in the last 15 years.
+This data includes survey responses from schools outside the Top 10.

-Don’t trust myths about rankings to determine where you invest your time and money.
-Don’t rely on fable and fantasy to make a major life decision based on fables and fantasy.
-Do your homework, learn about the schools, and don’t focus on their ranks.
+Don’t trust myths about rankings to determine where you will invest your time and money.
+Don’t make a major life decision based on fables and fantasy.
+Do your homework, learn about the schools in a holistic way, and learn to look beyond rankings.